openvmp/openvmp/docs/Roadmap.md

   - Image for NUC to host computation hungry modules
     - Module for building point clouds using stereo cameras
     - Module for building a world model using point clouds
-  - Module on Raspberry PI to programm NUC
+  - Module on Raspberry PI to program NUC
     - on first boot / firmware upgrade
     - OTA update from Cloud